michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I visited an ophthalmologist maybe a week later.
 He checked my retinas, sat in front of me, placed his hands on my knees and solemnly said "I'm so sorry".
 He urged me to schedule an appointment with a retinal specialist in Manhattan immediately.
 "I don't normally see this condition", he said, "so I don't feel comfortable diagnosing it".
 So I called and scheduled an appointment for August.

 August rolled around and I was officially diagnosed with retinitis pigmentosa in what seemed like remarkably little time.
 "You have retinitis pigmentosa with concomitant macular edema", the specialist said, "so I want you to be checked out by the specialists at Columbia University".
 He was referring to the retinopathy center at Columbia, which is a serious research and treatment institute -- which worried me.
-So I called and scheduled another appointment.
+I called and scheduled another appointment.

 {{< figure
     src="/images/columbia.png"
     class="center"
 >}}

-I showed up to my appointment at Columbia University and my retinas were checked again.
-The office was strange.
+The specific office I visited at Columbia University was strange.
 There aren't private rooms.
-Instead, you sit next to your doctor's computer in the middle of an office, and you try not to remark on the fact he still uses Stata in 2025.
+Just one large room with miscellaneous medical devices lining the peripheries and tables and chairs in the middle.
+My doctor dimmed the lights, which was considerate.
+"He really understands my condition", I thought to myself.
+I sat next to my doctor's computer in a rolly chair, and I tried not to crack a joke about how he still uses Stata instead of R.

 {{< figure
     src="/images/goldmann.png"
     class="center"
 >}}

-I came back to Columbia again in December, and I got checked again.
+I came back to Columbia again in December and got evaluated again.
 This time with what's called a [Goldmann Perimeter Machine](https://en.wikipedia.org/wiki/Visual_field_test).
 [It's like a video game](https://www.youtube.com/watch?v=YFoUfLziqlA).
 You press a button each time a glowing dot enters your field of vision.
 It's a mentally exhausting test, surprisingly.
 At least for somebody with bad eyes.

 {{< figure
     src="/images/erg.jpeg"
     class="center"
 >}}

-While there, my doctor also administered what's called an [ERG test](https://maculaandretinainstitute.com/tests-treatments/electroretinogram-erg/).
-It's _the_ definitive test for retinal health.
+My doctor also administered what's called an [ERG test](https://maculaandretinainstitute.com/tests-treatments/electroretinogram-erg/).
+It's _the_ definitive test for healthy retinal function.

 Electrodes are placed on your temples.
 A thin wire is inserted beneath your lower eyelids.
 You're sat down in a dark room and instructed to watch a screen for about twenty minutes.
-The screen before you flashes brightly at random intervals, like a strobe machine at a breakcore rave.
+The screen before you flashes brightly at random intervals.
 Electrical pulses are sent through the electrodes as well.
+The test feels very Clockwork Orange.

 "There's no response", my doctor said.
 He visualized the time-series data from the ERG device on his desktop with Stata, overlaid with transparent rectangles representing the random bright lights I observed.
-Normally functioning retinas will yield a spike in electrical activity whenever there's a stimulus.
+Normally functioning retinas yield a spike in electrical activity when there's a stimulus.
 Mine produced no perceptible spike.
 The time-series was a long, flat line.
-He didn't even offer or pretend to measure the p-value.
+He didn't offer or even pretend to measure the p-value.
+There was little point.

 "It's unsafe for you to operate motor vehicles", my doctor told me.
 "I know you have an off-roading vehicle.
 You should probably sell it.
 I'm sorry.
 I won't tell the DMV, but your insurance will know.
 If you get into an accident and I'm called into court, I won't be able to defend you.
 I'm genuinely sorry", he said.